e271828e/Flight.jl/docs/notes/design/tools/gloss_table.md

 178 inline gloss applications standing in the body (chapters 1-16): Part I 27, Part II 34, Part III 60, Part IV 51, Part V 6.
 64 of the 81 class-A terms are applied at least once.
-The Part IV figure lost one site to the Phase 4.3 trim-commit dedup, which deleted the `harmonic grid` gloss in §14.8.
+The Part IV figure lost one site to the trim-commit dedup, which deleted the `harmonic grid` gloss in §14.8.

 An *application* is a gloss parenthetical or appositive (comma, dash or colon) attached to the term, carrying the gloss above or a close derivative of it.
 A